 • Place the dry ingredients (flour, baking powder, salt) in a large bowl.

-• Cut the super-cold butter into brunoise-size pieces and add to the dry ingredients.
+• Mince the super-cold butter into tiny pieces and add to the dry ingredients.
 Using your hands mix the butter into the dry ingredients until the butter is evenly distributed, and make sure there are no large pieces.

 • Add the cheddar and chives, and again, evenly distribute by hand.